-A: The School is providing students with a service, whilst being committed to making sure the network is safe and secure as possible.
-This is also part of our wider duty of care.
-Any personal device using the School's wireless network is filtered, monitored and secured according to policy.
+A: The school is providing students with a service, whilst being committed to making sure the network is safe and secure as possible.
+This is also part of our wider duty of care and compliance.
+Any personal device using the school's wireless network is filtered, monitored and secured according to policy.
 Please note, the 'BYOD' wireless network is there to help support teaching and learning and not as a recreational tool.

-The School will not be responsible for any content accessed by a user using their own devices through non-School controlled wireless systems such as personal 3G and 4G networks, 'Hotspots', Proxy or VPN bypass/avoidance Systems.
+The school will not be responsible for any content accessed by a user using their own devices through non-School controlled wireless systems such as personal 3G, 4G or 5G networks, 'Hotspots', Proxy or VPN bypass/avoidance Systems.